Guys and gals, I cannot wait for you to try my Creamy Vegan Mushroom Stroganoff!

 When you stuff a bunch of mushrooms in a pan on the stove, they don’t have enough surface area to sear.
 Instead, they’ll start steaming, and steaming mushrooms are rubbery and squishy.

-Do this instead: if cooking a big pot of mushrooms, cook in batches (e.g., this recipe calls for cooking 20 ounces of mushrooms in two batches).
-3. Stirring frequently.
+Do this instead: If cooking a big pot of mushrooms, cook in batches (e.g., this recipe calls for cooking 20 ounces of mushrooms in two batches).

 It can be very tempting to stir a pan of food frequently.
 You don’t want the food to burn, you’re bored, etc. But if you stir mushrooms frequently, you rob them of their ability to brown.

 Cooking mushrooms at low or medium heat will not help them brown, which means you’re not going to get the best texture.

 Do this instead: Cook at medium-high or high heat.

 While I typically salt most vegetables at the start of cooking (it’s all about layering in the flavor at various stages), mushrooms are an exception to my rule.
 When you add salt, it draws out the moisture in food, and as mentioned, mushrooms have a ton of moisture.
 So, salting at the beginning means you’ll be helping your mushrooms steam more than sear.